Non-Markovianity of qubit evolution under the action of spin environment

-Here we will consider, $ \alpha = 1$, $ g_n(t) = e^{ - \gamma_1 n t} $ in the Hamiltonian (\ref{hamil}) and $ \beta \to \infty $ in the initial environment state (\ref{rhoe}).
-We plot here the ancilla-system entanglement measure $E(t)$ as a function of time for different values of the coupling parameter $ \gamma_1$ at a fixed value of $N$ (number of qubits present in the environment).
-In Figure \ref{fig:3} and \ref{fig:4}, monotonically decreasing entanglement values show signs of {\it possible} Markovianity of the system-environment dynamics and non-monotonic nature of entanglement decay are evidence of non-Markovianity.
-The figures clearly depict that after some time, the entanglement saturates to fixed values irrespective of their Markovian or non-Markovian nature.
-As expected, increasing the coupling parameter $ \gamma_1 $ i.e., decreasing coupling strength, leads to the transition from non-Markovian to possible Markovian dynamics.
-Next we find the extremal values of $\gamma_1$ for which non-Markovianity can be witnessed.
-These extremal values serve as transition parameters from non-Markovianity to possible Markovianity.
-On plotting these transition values with $N$ (see Figure (\ref{trans})) it appears that a saturation is reached as $N$ is increased.
+{\it Section \ref{subsec3}} : For inhomogeneous time-dependent couplings, the dynamics can be made both non-Markovian and Markovian by choosing the strength of the coupling appropriately.
+We consider two special cases of inhomogeneous time-dependent coupling: $(i)$ $ g_n(t) = e^{ - \gamma_1 n t}$, and $(ii)$ $ g_n(t) = t^{-n \gamma} $.
+For simplicity, we have assumed $ \alpha = 1$ and set the temperature of the environment to be zero i.e. $\beta \to \infty$.
+For analyzing coupling $(i)$, we plot the system-ancilla entanglement measure as a function of time in Figures \ref{comb}(d), and \ref{comb}(e), for different values of the coupling parameter $ \gamma_1$, at a fixed value of $N$ i.e. number of qubits in the environment.
+In Figures \ref{comb}(d), and \ref{comb}(e), monotonically decreasing entanglement values show signs of Markovianity and non-monotonic decay are evidence of non-Markovianity.
+As expected, increasing the coupling parameter $ \gamma_1 $ i.e., decreasing coupling strength, leads to the transition from non-Markovian to Markovian dynamics.
+The figures also show an interesting feature that, after sufficient time, the entanglement in the system-ancilla state saturates to fixed values irrespective of their Markovian or non-Markovian nature.
+This feature can be signs of possible equilibration of the system ancilla state.
+For coupling $(ii)$, the dynamics showed non-Markovianity for $\gamma=0.3$, as shown in Fig \ref{comb}(f).